charles-001/dolphie/README.md

   -u , --user           Username
   -p , --password       Password
   -h , --host           Hostname/IP address
-  -P , --port           Port (Socket has precendence) -S , --socket         Socket file
+  -P , --port           Port (Socket has precedence) -S , --socket         Socket file
   --config-file         Dolphie's config file to use.
 Options are read from these files in the given order: /etc/dolphie.cnf, ~/.dolphie.cnf
   --mycnf-file          MySQL/MariaDB config file path to use.
 This should use [client] section [default: ~/.my.cnf]